1992 Victorian state election: Background

 At the 1988 state election, the Labor government had won a third term, gaining 46 of the 88 Legislative Assembly seats, but was sent reeling by a budget crisis.
 Despite this, polling indicated that the Liberal Opposition had been unable to gain any ground under Alan Brown, who had succeeded Jeff Kennett on 23 May 1989.
 Brown was, however, able to persuade the Nationals to agree to contest the next election as a Coalition, the first time the two main non-Labor parties in Victoria had fought an election together since 1950.
 The Liberals had actually won a majority of the two-party vote in 1988, but came up five seats short of achieving government.
 It was believed that they had lost seats due to a number of three-cornered contests in rural areas.

 Cain soon realised that Labor would be heavily defeated if he took the party into the next election.
 He resigned in 1990, and was succeeded by Deputy Premier and Education Minister Joan Kirner.
 While Kirner was able to win some respect, she was unable to change Labor's fortunes.
 Prospects for a fourth Labor term became even more remote when Kennett's supporters launched a party room coup that returned him to the leadership on 23 April 1991.

 Kirner waited as long as she could before calling the election.
 While she remained more personally popular than Kennett, commentators had almost universally written off Labor by this time.
 The Coalition had been well ahead in opinion polling for over two years, and it was obvious almost as soon as the writs were dropped that Kennett would be Victoria's next premier.

+Both the government and opposition had gone through changes during the 1988–1992 term of Parliament.
+The Labor government, in power since the 1982 election, was dogged in its final term by a series of scandals and major corporate collapses which, like neighbouring South Australia, extended and deepened the early 1990s recession in those states.
+Unemployment reached 11.6% in Victoria in March 1992, with the manufacturing and textiles sector being particularly affected, while state debt was estimated at A$30 billion.
+The State Bank of Victoria, the Victorian Economic Development Corporation (VEDC), Tricontinental and Pyramid Building Society failed, whilst the government-backed WorkCare insurance scheme was not in good shape.
+Proposed changes to the system were rejected by trade unions, leading to a state wide strike which saw gas supplies, electricity generators, public transport, most schools and government offices inoperative.
+A disastrous rollout of a 'scratch ticket system' for metropolitan trains and trams did not help their fortunes.
+The Liberal party commenced an advertising campaign in January 1992 with the slogan "Labor: the Guilty Party".